YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
    @file-name

 The file-name specifies the command file to execute.
-Use the file-name alone for a file in the current working directory or specify the relative path or the full path.
+Use the file-name alone for a file in the current working directory or specify the relative path or the full path to the file.

 GDE executes each line of the command file as if it were entered at the terminal.